 Uruguayan cuisine is essentially synonymous with barbecued meat.
 You will see and smell the grilling everywhere: on the sidewalks, on the balconies, in backyards and restaurants.
 It’s a meat-eating culture and it’s very common for people to invite you to eat an “asado” (BBQ), to celebrate every single life-event.
 Uruguay is a cattle-raising country and the cattle industry is the principal economic sector in the country.
 So, one can imagine the resistance to a vegetarian or vegan agenda, even on the part of doctors and nutritionists.

-This being said, veganism is growing in Uruguay, even though it’s a slow growth.
+This being said, veganism is growing in Uruguay, even though it’s slow growth.
 Generally, people know that veganism is a “lifestyle” though they may not understand the meaning of it to the end.
-It’s seen more as a kind of fad.
+It’s seen by many as a fad, more than an ethical lifestyle choice.

 The Veganary © 2019.
 All rights reserved